Meet

 The first iteration of this business began in 2018, when I shut down Experience Vinyl—the music startup I’d been building for two years.

 My career, up until that point, had been in small white-glove businesses in New York City.
-I’d coordinated A-list galas and run national media campaigns before building that startup from the ground up—sourcing the right materials, partnering with the right musicians, and onboarding over 400 subscribers in the first two months.
+I’d coordinated A-list galas and run national media campaigns before building Experience Vinyl from the ground up—sourcing the right materials, partnering with rock star musicians like Carlos Santana and Grace Slick, and onboarding over 400 subscribers in the first two months.

 Even with my early experiences, I had no real idea what I wanted to do with my life.